larson-group/clubb_release/clubb_jax/JAX_CONVERSION_PLAN.md

 - [`clubb_jax/`](./) provides a runnable SCM path through `./run_scripts/run_scm.py -jax ...`.
 - [`clubb_python_api/`](../clubb_python_api/) exposes the public cross-module
-  routine surface of `src/CLUBB_core`, which allows missing JAX pieces to stay Fortran-backed while neighboring logic is ported.
+  routine surface of `src/CLUBB_core`, which allows us to replace missing JAX pieces with their Fortran equivalents while neighboring logic is ported.
 - [`run_jax_vs_fortran_cases.py`](../run_scripts/run_jax_vs_fortran_cases.py)
-  provides an incremental comparison harness against the Fortran standalone.
+  is a test harness that compares the pure Fortran standalone with an incremental JAX-Fortran hybrid code.
-- This combination allows the driver to remain operational while individual core files or routine families are replaced.
+- This combination allows the clubb_jax driver to remain operational while individual Fortran files are replaced one by one by JAX equivalents.

-The intended end state is a JAX path with no `clubb_python_api` usage inside the timestep loop, and ideally no API dependency at all.
+The intended end state is a JAX path with no `clubb_python_api` usage inside the timestep loop, and ideally no clubb_python_api dependency at all.

 ## Scope of the Port